w3f/General-Grants-Program/grants/speculative/pLIBRA.md

 Polkadot offers flexible cross-chain interoperation functionality.
 As the high users base and volume expectation, Polkadot can bring Libra to other blockchains business to release its full power for Libra users.

-### Privacy Contract
+### Confidential Contract

-The core technology of pLIBRA is Privacy Contract.
-It brings trutless and privacy preserving Turing-Complete smart contract to Polkadot ecosystem and make pLIBRA possible.
+The core technology of pLIBRA is Confidential Contract.
+It brings trustless and privacy preserving Turing-Complete smart contract to Polkadot ecosystem and make pLIBRA possible.

-From late 2018, our team started to work on Turing-Complete Privacy Contract based on trusted execution environment (TEE).
+From late 2018, our team started to work on Turing-Complete Confidential Contract based on trusted execution environment (TEE).
 It guarantees the security without compromising data privacy.
-The pLIBRA Privacy Contract runs a Libra light client inside the enclave.
-Thanks to Privacy Contract, on the one hand, the client can manage privkeys and sign transactions without utilising cpu intensive cryptographic.
+The pLIBRA Confidential Contract runs a Libra light client inside the enclave.
+Thanks to Confidential Contract, on the one hand, the client can manage privkeys and sign transactions without utilising cpu intensive cryptographic.
 On the other hand, it gets privacy preserving token like Monero for free.

 The PoC is now based on Intel SGX, already supported by the mainstream servers.
 However the special hardware are only required by miners, not users.